 In This Article

-The watery note: A touch of freshness and water as if to create transparent flowers!
+The watery note: A touch of freshness for transparent floral scents!

-The aqueous note in perfumery for fresh and light fragrances
+The aqueous note in perfumery: Creating fresh and light fragrances

-A drop of fresh water for an aqueous note in our perfumes
+A splash of freshness: The aqueous note in our perfumes

-The watery note is particularly present in the perfumes of our flowery and citrus summers.
-It appeared for one of the first time in the top note in Ralph Lauren's Ralph Cool in 2004.
-Attached to cucumber and kiwi, the watery note highlights the armfuls of white flowers and vetiver which gives this pretty scent a beautiful floral freshness.
-The same year L'Eau de Ryokuei by Menard also offered a green floral where the aqueous top note was counterbalanced by the floral notes but also the amber and sandalwood bases.
+The watery note is particularly present in summery floral and citrus scents.
+One of its first appearances was in the top note of Ralph Lauren's Ralph Cool in 2004.
+Paired with cucumber and kiwi, the watery note enhanced the white flowers and vetiver, giving the fragrance a lovely floral freshness.
+That same year, L'Eau de Ryokuei by Menard featured a green floral scent where the aqueous top note was balanced by floral notes as well as amber and sandalwood base notes.

-As for the citrus family, it rather uses the watery note in the middle note to highlight the citrus fruits while giving them an aquatic and lighter tone.
-As for feminine perfumes, we will find the aqueous note at Aqua Allegoria - Limon Verde by Guerlain for example.
-For these gentlemen, the aqueous note develops around aromatic citrus fruits, as in the beautiful A garden after the monsoon by Hermès or even in L'Eau by Kenzo Mirror Edition for Men.
+For citrus scents, the watery note is often used in the middle note to highlight the citrus fruits while providing an aquatic and lighter tone.
+For women's fragrances, the aqueous note can be found in Aqua Allegoria - Limon Verde by Guerlain, for example.
+For men, the aqueous note is featured in aromatic citrus scents like Un Jardin après la Mousson by Hermès and L'Eau by Kenzo Mirror Edition for Men.

-The aqueous note therefore provides a fresh, thirst-quenching and transparent tone to juices seeking the shade of hot summers Particularly associated with florals and hesperids, the aqueous note also develops in other types of olfactory families such as in aromatic woods such as Jangala from Parfumerie Générale or even in a spicy wood like Black Cedarwood & Juniper by Jo Malone.
-The aqueous note therefore has great possibilities of novelty to offer to our fragrances!
+The aqueous note brings a fresh, thirst-quenching, and transparent touch to fragrances designed for the warmth of summer.
+Often associated with florals and citrus, the aqueous note is also found in other olfactory families such as aromatic woods like Jangala from Parfumerie Générale or even spicy woods like Black Cedarwood & Juniper by Jo Malone.
+The aqueous note offers a vast range of possibilities for refreshing and invigorating our fragrances!